 Deborah Allen "All That I Am" (1994)

-One of those lost, orphan albums of the early '70s...
-Ms. Allen actually had her chart hits a little later on, in 1978, with a brief mid-1970s stint on Polydor, but apparently those Back Forty singles weren't enough to persuade the label to put out a full album of her work...
+One of the many lost, orphan albums of the early '70s...
+Though her career took off in Canada, singer Judy Allen -- an ex-wife of country star Rex Allen, Jr. -- was originally from California.
+Her chart hits came a little later, in 1978, with a brief mid-1970s stint on Polydor, but apparently those Back Forty singles weren't enough to persuade the label to put out a full album of her work...
 Perhaps someday she'll get a full retrospective set, combining these songs with the later stuff?
 Maybe... who knows?

-Elizabeth Ames & The Countrypolitans "Anytime" (Ultrapolitan, 2007)
+Elizabeth Ames & The Countrypolitans "Anytime" (Ultrapolitan Records, 2007)

 (Produced by Lloyd Maines & Elizabeth Ames)